Stamp out scams

 The government needs to protect us

-Currently, New Zealanders have few protections if they fall victim to a scammer.
+Currently, New Zealanders have insufficient protections if they fall victim to a scammer.

 Anti-scam centres are being run by governments in Singapore and Australia, but the New Zealand government has left it to businesses to regulate themselves here.
-It’s not working.
+This isn’t an approach we support.

 What is New Zealand doing?